You entered the most comprehensive Tennis Grand Slam Online Database

 Coach

-She was the champion at the 2020 French Open and is the first Polish Grand Slam singles champion in history.
 With her French Open title, she also became the youngest singles champion at the tournament since Rafael Nadal in 2005, and the youngest women's singles champion since Monica Seles in 1992.

 Świątek has an all-court style of play.
 She won the WTA Fan Favorite Shot of the Year in 2019 with a drop shot from the baseline, and also finished second to Halep in the WTA Fan Favorite Singles Player of the Year award that same year.
+She was voted WTA Fan Favorite Singles Player of the Year in 2020.
+In 2023, she was named L'Équipe Champion of Champions and Polish Sports Personality of the Year and included on Time's annual list of the 100 most influential people in the world.

 Świątek reached a career-high ranking of No. 5 as a junior.
 She began competing in ITF Junior Circuit events in 2015 and won back-to-back low-level Grade 4 titles in April and May while still 13 years old.
 Before the end of the year, she moved up to Grade 2 events and finished runner-up in both singles and doubles at the Czech Junior Open. Świątek made her junior Grand Slam debut in 2016 at the French Open, reaching the quarterfinals in both singles and doubles.
 She followed this up with her best junior title to date at the Grade 1 Canadian Open Junior Championships, defeating Olga Danilović in the final.